Mustyaks/Truth-or-Troll/README.md

 💡 This project is submitted for the “Best Kiro Developer Experience” category.
 It demonstrates how Kiro can enhance rapid iteration, debugging, and component generation within Devvit Web.
 # Truth or Troll

-An interactive Reddit game that challenges players to distinguish between real Reddit posts and AI-generated fakes.
+An interactive Reddit game that challenges players to distinguish between real Reddit posts and AI-generated fakes in a fast-paced 10-round format.

 ## What is Truth or Troll?

-Truth or Troll is a deception detection game built on Reddit's Devvit platform.
-Players are presented with pairs of Reddit posts in each round and must determine which ones are genuine content from real Reddit users versus cleverly crafted AI-generated content designed to fool them.
-The game tests your ability to spot subtle differences in writing style, content authenticity, and the telltale signs of AI-generated text across various subreddits like r/todayilearned, r/cats, r/mildlyinteresting, and more.
+Truth or Troll is a deception detection game built on Reddit's Devvit platform that presents players with **one post per round** - either a genuine Reddit post fetched live from the Reddit API or a carefully crafted AI-generated fake.
+Players must decide whether each post is "Real" or "Fake" across 10 challenging rounds.
+The game features a sophisticated balanced question system that ensures fair distribution between truth and troll rounds, with fresh content fetched for every game session.

-## What Makes This Game Unique
+## What Makes This Game Innovative

-- **Reddit-Native Experience**: Built directly into Reddit posts using Devvit, allowing seamless gameplay within the Reddit ecosystem without leaving the platform
+- **Live Reddit Integration**: Each "Truth" round features posts fetched directly from Reddit's API in real-time, ensuring completely fresh content that players have never seen before
+- **Balanced Question Algorithm**: Advanced backend system tracks question distribution to ensure fair 50/50 balance between real and fake posts across all players
+- **Session-Based Freshness**: Every new game session fetches completely unique content with no caching, preventing players from memorizing answers
-- **Real vs AI Challenge**: Tests players' ability to spot the subtle differences between authentic human-generated content and AI-generated posts in an era where AI content is becoming increasingly sophisticated
+- **Sophisticated AI Detection Challenge**: Tests players' ability to identify subtle differences between authentic human writing and AI-generated content in an era of increasingly sophisticated AI
-- **Dynamic Round System**: Each of the 10 rounds presents two posts side-by-side - one real and one fake - with randomized selection from an expanding pool of content
-- **Instant Visual Feedback**: Immediate feedback after each vote with color-coded results showing correct answers, wrong selections, and point rewards
-- **Competitive Scoring System**: Features a 10-round game format with 100 points per correct answer, building competitive tension and encouraging accuracy
-- **Social Gaming**: Leverages Reddit's community aspect with global leaderboards, accuracy tracking, and the ability to challenge friends
-- **Educational Value**: Helps users develop critical thinking skills for identifying AI-generated content in the digital age - a crucial skill for modern internet literacy
-- **Mobile-First Design**: Optimized for mobile Reddit users with responsive design, touch-friendly interactions, and smooth animations
+- **Reddit-Native Experience**: Seamlessly integrated into Reddit posts using Devvit, allowing gameplay without leaving the platform
-- **Real-Time Leaderboards**: Global rankings with accuracy percentages and live score updates that encourage repeat play
+- **Global Persistent Leaderboards**: Cross-session leaderboards that persist between games, with accuracy tracking and competitive rankings
+- **Moderator Controls**: Subreddit moderators can reset leaderboards and manage game state
+- **Mobile-Optimized Design**: Responsive interface designed for Reddit's mobile-first user base
+- **Real-Time Feedback System**: Instant visual feedback with animated results and scoring

 ## How to Play

 ### Getting Started

 1. **Launch the Game**: Click the "Play Now" button on the vibrant orange-to-red gradient splash screen to begin your Truth or Troll challenge
-2. **Understand the Format**: You'll play through exactly 10 rounds, with each round presenting you with two Reddit posts to analyze
+2. **Understand the Format**: You'll play through exactly 10 rounds, with each round presenting you with **one Reddit post** to analyze

-### Gameplay Mechanics
+### Core Gameplay

-3. **Analyze the Posts**: In each round, you'll see two Reddit posts displayed side-by-side with authentic formatting including:
+3. **Analyze Each Post**: In each round, you'll see a single Reddit post displayed with authentic formatting including:

-   - Subreddit names (e.g., r/todayilearned, r/cats, r/mildlyinteresting, r/facepalm, r/houseplants)
+   - Subreddit names (e.g., r/todayilearned, r/cats, r/mildlyinteresting, r/AskReddit)
    - Usernames and realistic upvote counts
    - Post titles and detailed body content
    - Authentic Reddit styling and layout

-4. **Make Your Decision**: For each post, choose between two options:
+4. **Make Your Decision**: For the post, choose between two options:

-   - **"Real Post"** (green button) - If you believe it's genuine content from a real Reddit user
+   - **"Real Post"** (green button) - If you believe it's genuine content fetched from Reddit's API
    - **"Fake Post"** (red button) - If you think it's AI-generated content designed to mimic Reddit posts

 5. **Get Instant Feedback**: After voting, you'll immediately see:

    - Whether your choice was correct with animated feedback messages
-   - Visual indicators showing which post was real vs AI-generated
+   - Visual indicators showing if the post was real or AI-generated
    - Points earned (100 points for correct answers)
    - Button highlighting showing your selection and the correct answer

-6. **Progress Through Rounds**: After 2 seconds of feedback, the game automatically advances to the next round with fresh posts
+6. **Progress Through Rounds**: After 2 seconds of feedback, the game automatically advances to the next round with a fresh post

-### Progression and Competition
+### Advanced Features

+7. **Balanced Question System**: The game uses a sophisticated algorithm to ensure fair distribution of real vs fake posts across all players
+8. **Fresh Content Every Session**: Each new game fetches completely unique posts from Reddit's API - no repeated content
-7. **Track Your Progress**: Watch your progress through the animated 10-round indicator at the bottom, with your current round pulsing in orange
+9. **Track Your Progress**: Watch your progress through the animated 10-round indicator at the bottom, with your current round pulsing in orange
-8. **Monitor Your Score**: Your running score is displayed in the header and updates in real-time as you play
+10. **Monitor Your Score**: Your running score is displayed in the header and updates in real-time as you play
-9. **View Leaderboards**: Access the global leaderboard at any time during gameplay to see how you rank against other players
+11. **View Leaderboards**: Access the global leaderboard at any time during gameplay to see how you rank against other players worldwide

+### Completion and Competition

-10. **Complete the Game**: After all 10 rounds, you'll be automatically taken to the leaderboard to see your final results
+12. **Complete the Game**: After all 10 rounds, you'll be automatically taken to the leaderboard to see your final results
-11. **Check Your Stats**: View your final score, compare against top players, and see accuracy percentages
+13. **Check Your Stats**: View your final score, accuracy percentage, and compare against top players globally
-12. **Play Again**: Use "Play Again" to start a fresh 10-round game or "Main Menu" to return to the splash screen
+14. **Play Again**: Use "Play Again" to start a fresh 10-round game with completely new content, or "Main Menu" to return to the splash screen

 ## Technology Stack